slual/Spatial-Economic-Project/README.md

 - A commuting flow matrix ℓ_kn
 - A price index

-These results describe how individuals are distributed across residence–workplace pairs and how economic activity is spatially organized.
+The results describe how individuals are distributed across residence–workplace pairs and how economic activity is spatially organized.